On this page

 The Age Pension is one of the ‘three pillars of retirement income’ in Australia – along with superannuation and private savings.
 It plays a critical role in retirement income for many, including retirees who are substantially self-funded.

-Around two thirds of Australians ‘of a certain age’ currently receive at least some Age Pension, with 41% on the full pension and 25% on a part pension.
+Around two thirds of Australians aged over 66 currently receive at least some Age Pension, with 41% on the full pension and 25% on a part pension.
 So don’t assume you won’t be eligible – you could be pleasantly surprised.

-Your eligibility for the Australian Age Pension depends on your age, residency and whether you pass what is known as the ‘means test’.
+Your eligibility for the Australian Age Pension depends on your age, residency and whether you pass means tests based on your assets and income.

 The first requirement that you must satisfy to be eligible for the Age Pension is reaching the minimum age.
 It is currently 66 years for both men and women, although this will increase to 66 years and 6 months from 1 July 2021, and to 67 years from 1 July 2023, as outlined in the table below.